Introduction to randomized evaluations

 It is also possible to conduct a randomized evaluation without denying access to the intervention.
 For example, we could randomly select people to receive encouragement to enroll without denying any interested participants access to the intervention.
 In other cases, it may be useful to compare two different versions of an intervention, such as an existing version and a version with a new component added.

 Is it possible to conduct randomized evaluations at low-cost without having to wait years for the results?

 Collecting original survey data is often the most expensive part of an evaluation, but it is not unique to randomized evaluations.
-Likewise, it is increasingly possible to conduct evaluations at relatively low-cost by measuring outcomes using existing administrative data, instead of collecting survey data.
+Likewise, it is increasingly possible to conduct evaluations at relatively low-cost by conducting surveys remotely or measuring outcomes using existing administrative data, instead of collecting survey data.

 The length of time required to measure the impact of an intervention largely depends on the outcomes of interest.
 For example, long-term outcomes for an educational intervention (e.g. earnings and employment) require a lengthier study than shorter-term outcomes, such as test scores, which can be obtained from administrative records.